-- Walk down a winding boardwalk to see a wide variety of rare and endangered primates, including lemurs, mandrills, siamangs, howler monkeys, tamarins, and more.
+- Watch young elephants splash around in their 80,000-gallon pool, or walk down a winding boardwalk to see a variety of endangered primates, including lemurs, mandrills, howler monkeys and more.
 Near the end, don’t miss the orangutans enjoying their play structure.

 6200 Hermann Park Drive

 Open daily, Mar-Nov 9am-7pm, Nov-Mar 9am-6pm

 Hours may vary; check website for most up-to-date information.